-Work around the following pitfalls that can deteriorate the experience:
+Work around the following pitfalls to avoid gesture ambiguity and a debilitated experience:

-- Embedded content has the habit of breaking responsive layouts due to the fixed dimensions of an iframe.
-Whenever possible employ techniques to resize containers as the browser windows changes.
+- Embedded content has the habit of breaking responsive layouts because of the fixed dimensions of the parent container.
+Whenever possible, use techniques to resize containers when the dimensions of the browser window change.

-Embedding a live map is not always the best approach and depends greatly on the nature of the application.
+Embedding a live map is not always the best approach and depends greatly on the nature of the app.
 For simple tasks such as highlighting the location of an address, consider using a static map image or a reference map instead.

 McCollin, Rachel: Making Embedded Content Work In A Responsive iFrame – https://www.smashingmagazine.com/2014/02/making-embedded-content-work-in-responsive-design/